Psychological trauma: Signs and symptoms

-People who go through extremely traumatizing experiences often have problems and difficulties afterwards.
-The severity of these symptoms depends on the person, the types of trauma involved, and the emotional support they receive from others.
+People who experience trauma often have problems and difficulties afterwards.
+The severity of these symptoms depends on the person, the types of trauma involved, and the support and treatment they receive from others.
 The range of reactions to trauma can be wide and varied, and differ in severity from person to person.

 After a traumatic experience, a person may re-experience the trauma mentally and physically.
-For example, the sound of a motorcycle engine may cause intrusive thoughts or a sense of re-experiencing a traumatic experience that involved a similar sound (e.g., gunfire).
-Sometimes a benign stimulus (e.g., noise from a motorcycle) may get connected in the mind with the traumatic experience.
+For example, the sound of a motorcycle engine may cause intrusive thoughts or a sense of re-experiencing a traumatic experience that involved a similar sound e.g. gunfire.
+Sometimes a benign stimulus (e.g. noise from a motorcycle) may get connected in the mind with the traumatic experience.
 This process is called traumatic coupling.
 In this process, the benign stimulus becomes a trauma reminder, also called a trauma trigger.
 These can produce uncomfortable and even painful feelings.
 Re-experiencing can damage people's sense of safety, self, self-efficacy, as well as their ability to regulate emotions and navigate relationships.
-They may turn to psychoactive substances including alcohol to try to escape or dampen the feelings.
+They may turn to psychoactive drugs, including alcohol, to try to escape or dampen the feelings.
 These triggers cause flashbacks, which are dissociative experiences where the person feels as though the events are recurring.
 Flashbacks can range from distraction to complete dissociation or loss of awareness of the current context.
 Re-experiencing of symptoms is a sign that the body and mind are actively struggling to cope with the traumatic experience.

 Triggers and cues act as reminders of the trauma and can cause anxiety and other associated emotions.
 Often the person can be completely unaware of what these triggers are.
 In many cases, this may lead a person with a traumatic disorder to engage in disruptive behaviors or self-destructive coping mechanisms, often without being fully aware of the nature or causes of their own actions.
 Panic attacks are an example of a psychosomatic response to such emotional triggers.